Burn Injury Lawyer in Methuen

-After a Serious Burn, You May Have a Legal Claim for Compensation
+After a Serious Burn in Methuen, You May Have a Legal Claim for Compensation

 Few injuries are as painful or potentially harmful as burns.
 Minor burns result in damage to the skin, while severe burns can destroy muscle, blood vessels, and even bone.
 Because of the damage to the skin, which provides the body with protection from foreign substances, burn victims also have a high risk of infection and other complications.